OnlyJ22/StudyToWGU/CS 109/Ch6.md

   * Is best used for functionality **independent of object state**

 * Use static methods when you don’t need object-specific behavior.

-Here is your content on **Static vs Non-Static Methods in Java**, formatted in the structure you've requested:

----

 ### Section 6: Static vs Non-Static Methods